Calendar heat charts visualize patterns in temporal data by aggregating incidents into a calendar grid.

 Charts and axes are given default titles based on the variable names and chart type.
 These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.

 Grid cells are symbolized using graduated colors that correspond to a count or summarized value taking place in each calendar unit.
-A color classification Method, number of Classes, and Color scheme can be adjusted on the Data tab in the Chart Properties pane.
+The color classification Method, number of Classes, and Color scheme can be adjusted on the Data tab in the Chart Properties pane.

 Create a calendar heat chart to identify which days of the week and during which times of day most car accidents take place.